Close

 Canada in Context was created especially for researchers and educators studying Canada, its people, and its history.
 Canada in Context integrates many Gale resources -- like Worldmark Encyclopedia of Canadian provinces, Discovering Authors Canadian Edition, Native North American Almanac and more -- with media-rich options.

-Canadian Points of View Reference Centre--Canadian issues
+Canadian Points of View--Canadian issues

-Canadian Points of View Reference Centre is a guide to debating, developing arguments, writing position papers, and development of critical thinking skills.
+Canadian Points of View is a guide to debating, developing arguments, writing position papers, and development of critical thinking skills.
 Each Points of View essay includes a series of questions and additional material to generate further thought.
 Also included are thousands of supporting articles from the world's top political and societal publications.

-Career Cruising--career guidance and planning tools
+Career Cruising--Career guidance and planning tools

 Career Cruising is a self-exploration and planning program that helps people of all ages achieve their potential in school, career and life.